Lab 4 Part 1: Pull Requests + Merge Conflicts

 - For any remaining

-s that you don’t approve of, hit Close and commment.
+pull requests that you don’t approve of, hit Close and commment.
 Feel free to include a message to your classmages about why you’re not accepting their changes. - Your lab is complete when there are no outstanding